 Is building backlinks for SEO a lost art?
 Not in the slightest; organic traffic and rankings remain as important as they have ever been, and one of the quickest ways to improve those figures is to build quality links to engaging content on priority pages.
 However, looking towards a future where Google understands more complex signals about users, sentiment, and engagement, SEOs must adapt their skills and mindset accordingly to look beyond the backlink and to embrace the brand mention as well.

 You can see Chris Liversidge, CEO talk more on this subject and the future of search at Brighton SEO this Friday 12th April in the main auditorium at 3:45pm.

 Ross Paton, Software Development Lead will also be demonstrating key features of our machine-led attribution software on the showcase stage at 10:25am.

-Hear from thought leaders, connect with senior marketers, and tackle your biggest challenges at our In-Person Future of Digital Masterclass.
-With snappy expert presentations and intimate roundtable discussions, this Masterclass...
+Hear from thought leaders, connect with senior marketers and tackle your biggest challenges at this In-Person Digital Marketing Masterclass.
+With snappy expert presentations and intimate roundtable discussions, this Masterclass is...

 Successful digital marketing relies increasingly on having a well-executed data strategy.
 It facilitates informed decision-making, enhanced targeting, and personalisation in marketing messages, accurate performance measurement, and effective ROI analysis.
 And,...